-The effective tax rate for the first three months of fiscal 2012 is 35.3%, which is slightly lower than the prior year's 36.6%.
-The fiscal 2012 rate benefited from an increased Section 199 (domestic production activities) deduction due to increased activity at the Company's Racine operation driven by increased demand in the oil and gas market.
+The effective tax rate for the first half of fiscal 2012 is 35.8%, which is higher than the prior year's 23.6%.
+The effective tax rate for the fiscal 2012 second quarter was 36.5%, compared to the prior year's tax rate of 11.5%.
+The fiscal 2011 rates included a \$794,000 benefit due to a favorable adjustment to the deferred tax asset related to the pension liability resulting from the increase in the estimated tax rate from 34% to 35%.
+The prior year also included the favorable impact of the reinstatement of the R&D credit (\$0.1 million), which was passed into law during the second fiscal quarter of fiscal 2011.
 The Company maintains valuation allowances when it is more likely than not that all or a portion of a deferred tax asset will not be realized.
 In determining whether a valuation allowance is required, the Company takes into account such factors as prior earnings history, expected future earnings, carry-back and carry-forward periods, and tax strategies that could potentially enhance the likelihood of realization of a deferred tax asset.
 Due to recent operating losses in certain foreign jurisdictions, the Company has evaluated the realizability of the net deferred tax assets related to these jurisdictions.
 This evaluation concluded that, based primarily upon recent losses in this jurisdiction and failure to achieve targeted levels of improvement, a full valuation allowance continues to be necessary.

 Accounting policies for interim reporting require the Company to adjust its effective tax rate each quarter to be consistent with the estimated annual effective tax rate.
 Under this effective tax rate methodology, the Company applies an estimated annual income tax rate to its year-to-date ordinary earnings to derive its income tax provision each quarter.
-The impact of the Company's operations in certain foreign locations is removed from the overall effective tax rate methodology and recorded discretely based upon year-to-date results as these operations anticipate net operating losses for the year for which no tax benefit can be recognized.
+The impact of the Company's operations in certain foreign jurisdictions is removed from the overall effective tax rate methodology and recorded discretely based upon year-to-date results as these operations anticipate net operating losses for the year for which no tax benefit can be recognized.

-The Company has approximately \$874,000 of unrecognized tax benefits, excluding related interest and penalties, as of September 30, 2011, which, if recognized, would favorably impact the effective tax rate.
-The Company has negotiated a proposed settlement in the U.S. for fiscal years 2003 through 2007.
-The Company does anticipate that upon final settlement, the net amount of unrecognized tax benefits will decrease by approximately \$350,000 during the next twelve months.
+The Company has approximately \$649,000 of unrecognized tax benefits, excluding related interest and penalties, as of December 30, 2011, which, if recognized, would favorably impact the effective tax rate.
+The Company has negotiated a proposed settlement in the U.S. for fiscal years 2006 and 2007.
+The Company does anticipate that upon final settlement, the net amount of unrecognized tax benefits will decrease by approximately \$89,000 during the next twelve months.

 The Company recognizes accrued interest and penalties related to unrecognized tax benefits in income tax expense.
-For the quarter ended September 30, 2011, total accrued interest and penalties with respect to income taxes was approximately \$139,000 that would favorably affect the effective tax rate if recognized.
+For the quarter ended December 30, 2011, total accrued interest and penalties with respect to income taxes was approximately \$60,000 that would favorably affect the effective tax rate if recognized.

-There was no significant change in the total unrecognized tax benefits due to the settlement of audits, the expiration of statutes of limitations or for other items during the quarter ended September 30, 2011.
+There was a \$259,000 decrease in the total unrecognized tax benefit due to the settlement of an IRS audit, but no significant change in the expiration of statutes of limitations or for other items during the quarter ended December 30, 2011.